Obaseki Seeks Presidency’s Intervention On Illegal Loggers

 He also disclosed that he got a positive response from the presidency on his request.

-Obaseki also clarified that his state will commercialize ranching being proposed by the Nigeria Governors Forum as a panacea to the incessant farmers and herders clashes .
+Obaseki also clarified that his state would commercialize ranching being proposed by the Nigeria Governors Forum as a panacea to the incessant farmers and herders clashes .